mimoo/SSL-TLS-ECDSA-timing-attack/README.md

 # timing_attack_ecdsa_tls
 Timing Attack on the ECDSA part of an ECDHE TLS handshake

-* `attack.c` is a to request signatures from the server and collect its response time (partially from modifications of FAU Timer and some code grabbed on https://idea.popcount.org/2013-01-28-counting-cycles---rdtsc/)
+* `setup/client/attack.c` is a to request signatures from the server and collect its response time (partially from modifications of FAU Timer and some code grabbed on https://idea.popcount.org/2013-01-28-counting-cycles---rdtsc/)

 * `lattice.sage` is the lattice attack, to execute with the Sage software.